-All of the Company's leases are classified as operating leases and primarily consist of real estate leases for corporate offices.
-As of December 31, 2019, the weighted-average remaining lease term on these leases is approximately 6 years and the weighted-average discount rate used to measure the lease liabilities is approximately 4.18%.
+All of the Company's leases are classified as operating leases and primarily consist of real estate leases for corporate offices, data centers, and other facilities.
+As of December 31, 2020, the weighted-average remaining lease term on these leases is approximately 6 years and the weighted-average discount rate used to measure the lease liabilities is approximately 4.18%.
 The Company's lease agreements do not contain any residual value guarantees, restrictions or covenants.

-The table below presents balances reported in the statement of financial condition related to the Company's leases as of December 31, 2019:
+The table below presents balances reported in the statement of financial condition related to the Company's leases as of December 31, 2020:

+D December 31, 2020

+(in millions)

-Right-of-use assets 1 \$ 11 Lease liabilities 1 \$ 13
+Right-of-use assets 1 \$ 9

+Lease liabilities 1 \$ \$11